 - fried toasted garlic

-- Continue boiling, uncovered, until most of the liquid has evaporated and the pork starts to render fat.
+- Cook, uncovered, until most of the liquid has evaporated and the pork starts to render fat.

 - Stir and cook until the edges of the pork start to brown.